-Title of each class Trading symbol(s) Name of each exchange on which regist ered Common Stock FATE Nasdaq Global Market the preceding 12 months (or for such shorter period that the redays.
-Yes \boxtimes No \square egistrant was required to file such reports), and ( Indicate by check mark whether the registrant has Regulation S-T (§232.405 of this chapter) during the preceding , , a File required to be submitted pursuant to Rule 405 of the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a growth company.
-See the definitions of "large accelerated file Exchange Act. , on-accelerated filer, smaller reporting company, or an en en any," and "emerging growth company" in Rule 12b-2 or ~ ~ Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 1 2 transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ nmon stock, par value \$0.001 per share, were is
+Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock FATE Nasdaq Global Market , on 13 or 15(d) of the Securities Exchange Act of 1934 during (2) has been subject to such filing requirements for the past 90 , t has submitted electronically every Interactive Data I ceding 12 months (or for such shorter period that the File required to be submitted pursuant to Rule 405 of registrant was required to submit such files).
+Yes ⊠ No □ , , n-accelerated filer, smaller reporting company, or an emerging ny," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Sect 2 ansition period for complying with any new or revised Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange A ct).
+Yes □ No ⊠ As of November 5, 2024, 113,894,333 shares of the regis strant's common stock, par value \$0.001 per share, we ere issued and outstanding.